Question from Attorney:

 4. If after going through all this you decide that your best course of action is to renew with the incumbent carrier, remember there is no grace period.
 Incumbent malpractice carrier underwriter might not want to bind as their terms have expired.
 This leaves firm with no good alternatives to protect past acts.
 Again may have to rely on purchasing an ERP and get a new policy written with a gap in coverage without prior acts coverage.

-Have all of these alternatives happened.
-The answer is yes.
+We have seen all of these things happen when coverage is not renewed prior to the expiration date.
 Procrastination on deciding to renew coverage can have ramifications.
 Trying to save money at the last minute may cost much more than anticipated.
 If firm is going to shop Lawyers Professional Liability Insurance Renewal Terms make sure the alternative coverage is bound prior to the expiration of current coverage.